 Curve up the edges around a pencil to give some dimension to each petal.
 Then using hot glue, layer them all together.

-Then layer and glue them all together.
+Then layer and glue them all together using hot glue.
 Fluff and tweak until it’s at a point that you love it.

 Attach leaves and stems using hot glue on the back.